JQIamo/aom-driver/README.md

+The information in this readme is for the older version of the AOM driver.
+For documentation on the newest version, go to the Wiki.

 # AOM Driver

 AOM driver design files.
 The board is designed to do signal conditioning and pre-amplification to drive a secondary stage power amplifier.